Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 1. The reduction of excess stock, mitigating the need for employees to move inventory that doesn’t fit shelves to backroom storage.

-1. The use of order proposal optimization to reduce delivery frequency at the product level and improve product handling efficiency.
+2. The use of order proposal optimization to reduce delivery frequency at the product level and improve product handling efficiency.

-These two tangible benefits work to remove product handling costs across the supply chain—in both DCs and stores—reducing a product’s overall cost to serve.
+These two tangible benefits work to remove product handling costs across the supply chain — in both DCs and stores — reducing a product’s overall cost to serve.

 When the delivery arrives, store staff discover a difference between the amount of product the supply chain team ordered for the store and what the space team laid out in the planogram (Figure 1).
-With too much inventory to fit the allotted shelf space, staff must figure out how to handle the excess inventory.
+With too much inventory to fit the allotted shelf space, staff must figure out how to handle the excess inventory levels.

 A chart showing the effects of delivering too much stock on store shelf capacity

-There are only a few ways to deal with this disconnect: cramming items into the sides and tops of the shelves, creating messy displays or moving excess inventory across the store into backroom storage.
 Further, if the shelf empties too quickly, employees must identify the gap, return to the backroom to check availability, and replenish the shelf if inventory is available.

-Stores often suffer unnecessarily high operational costs when staff cycle through this never-ending process of moving inventory from storage to shelves.
+Retail stores often suffer unnecessarily high operational costs when staff cycle through this never-ending process of moving inventory from storage to shelves.
 They also risk losing sales when the staff can’t identify the empty shelves quickly enough, locate products quickly in the backroom, or if the supply chain team sends too little stock to fill the shelf to begin with.

 Unified planning improves visibility into space plans and constraints, enabling supply chain and ordering teams to optimize both order quantities and how frequently distribution centers need to pick items.
 On the other hand, space planning teams can build more accurate planograms from store-level sales forecasts that include weekday or seasonal variations and any planned promotional activity.